sebastian-zieba/PACMAN/joss/paper.md

 - **Scanning of the detector**: The majority of exoplanetary HST/WFC3 observations use the spatial scanning technique [@McCullough2012] which spreads the light perpendicular to the dispersion direction during the exposure enabling longer integration times before saturation.
 The _ima_ files taken in this observation mode consist of a number of nondestructive reads, also known as up-the-ramp samples, each of which we treat as an independent subexposure.
-\autoref{fig:figure1} (left panel) shows an example of the last subexposure when using the spatial scanning together with the expected position of the trace based on the direct image.
+\autoref{fig:figure1} (left panel) shows an example of the last subexposure when using spatial scanning together with the expected position of the trace based on the direct image.

 - **Fitting models**: `PACMAN` contains several functions to fit models which are commonly used with HST data.
 The user can fit models like in \autoref{eq:equation1} to the white light curve or to spectroscopic light curves.